cdricn/ymzkr-web-PUBLIC/README.md

 # YMZK Repository
-This is the public repository for the YMZKR website.
-Uses React + TypeScript and Next.js, and connected to a Serverless Neon Postgre database to dynamically display author works.
+This is the public repository for the YMZKR website, a portfolio website that showcases the works of a writer. </br>
+Uses React + TypeScript and Next.js, and connected to a Serverless Neon Postgre database to dynamically display the author's works. </br>
-This repo is for demonstration purposes only, and some of the database/authentication code were obscured for security reasons. </br></br>
+**This repo is for demonstration purposes only, and will produce errors when built** since some of the database/authentication code were obscured for security reasons.

 Visit the website here: https://ymzk.vercel.app/

-## How to Build
+## Building:
+**Please note that this build is non-functional**. </br>
+Most of the code that deals with the backend is not included and there is no connection to the database, which means sections and pages may not load data or the page itself.

-Clone the repo and install any missing dependencies.
+If you really want to build the project, clone the repo and install any missing dependencies and type ``npm run dev`` in the terminal.

+## Next.js Middleware
 The middleware protects the ``/user`` page from being accessed.
-If you want it disabled, either go to middlware.ts and replace the value of ``const protectedRoutes = ["/user"];`` with something else, or set up a GitHub OAuth.
+If you want it disabled, either go to middlware.ts and replace the value of ``"/user"`` from ``const protectedRoutes = ["/user"];``, or set up a GitHub OAuth.

-## GitHub OAuth Middleware
 If you'd like to set up a Github OAuth, you can follow these steps:
 - Go to your developer settings in Github and setup an OAuth App.
 - Get the value from your ClientID and set it in your project .env AND in Vercel's environment variables. </br>